Trump's Iran move puts 2020 Democrats in a political bind

 Warren's emphasis changed overnight.
 In a Thursday tweet, she sounded more like Biden and Buttigieg.
 By Friday, she had dropped any mention of Soleimani.
 "We’re on the brink of yet another war in the Middle East — one that would be devastating in terms of lives lost and resources wasted," she tweeted.
 "We’re not here by accident.
 We’re here because a reckless president, his allies, and his administration have spent years pushing us here."

-"Trump's dangerous escalation brings us closer to another disastrous war in the Middle East that could cost countless lives and trillions more dollars," said Sanders, who is running second to Biden in national polling.
+"Trump's dangerous escalation brings us closer to another disastrous war in the Middle East that could cost countless lives and trillions more dollars," Sanders, who is running second to Biden in national polling, said.
 “Trump promised to end endless wars, but this action puts us on the path to another one.”

 That put him more clearly in opposition to Trump than Biden, and more in line with the public sentiments of many former Obama administration officials than the former vice president.